While technology is heating up the car manufacturing industry, it’s also transforming Class 8 tractors.

-When truckers have to repeatedly to figure out what’s wrong, especially for false alarms caused by nonrelated functions, it keeps them from being able to do their jobs.
+When truckers have to repeatedly figure out what’s wrong, especially for false alarms caused by nonrelated functions, it keeps them from being able to do their jobs.
 Time is money, especially for a trucker.

-It was simpler to figure out what was wrong in older trucks.
+It was simpler to figure out what was wrong with older trucks.
 Many maintenance issues could be taken care of by the trucker on his or her own.
 Trucks could also be serviced at almost any truck stop off any interstate.
 This is no longer true today.

-Trucks with new technology not only needs specialized equipment for diagnosis and repair, they often can only be fixed by the dealer.
+Trucks with new technology not only need specialized equipment for diagnosis and repair, they often can only be fixed by the dealer.
 The new models are so advanced and diversified, many repair shops don’t carry the right equipment.

-“So many of these new trucks are in the shops everyday with def and sensor issues, the nation’s flooded with them,” said one driver.
+“So many of these new trucks are in the shops every day with def and sensor issues, the nation’s flooded with them,” said one driver.